Short version of relevant credentials (updated 2020):

 I'm a public policy economist excited about teaching Union's service learning course Income Tax Policy & Practice and coordinating the Union College/Schenectady Department of Social Service VITA site.
 The course was originally launched in 2005 by Union's dean and academic vice president, Therese McCarty.
-I took over teaching the course in January 2006, so 2017 will be my twelfth year as the course instructor and VITA site coordinator.
+I took over teaching the course in January 2006, so 2020 will be my fifteenth year as the course instructor and VITA site coordinator.

 I was born and raised in Washington, DC, coincidentally just a few miles north of IRS national headquarters.
 (As a kid, I never did get to visit the IRS.
 I do have vivid memories of school field trips to other government agencies.
 It was exciting to get fingerprinted at the FBI and to watch sheets of currency shoot out of the printing presses at the Bureau of Engraving and Printing.
 I'm not sure that there would have been anything too exciting for us kids to watch if we'd been allowed to take a field trip to the IRS.
 It wasn't until I was an adult that I finally visited IRS headquarters, when I was doing some consulting for them in the 1980s.)